JNRowe/versionah/README.rst

 API Stability
 -------------

-API stability isn't guaranteed across versions, although frivolous changes won't be made.
+API stability isn’t guaranteed across versions, although frivolous changes won’t be made.

-When ``versionah`` 1.0.0 is released the API will be frozen, and any changes which aren't backwards compatible will force a major version bump.
+When ``versionah`` 1.0.0 is released the API will be frozen, and any changes which aren’t backwards compatible will force a major version bump.

 Contributors
 ------------

-I'd like to thank the following people who have contributed to ``versionah``.
+I’d like to thank the following people who have contributed to ``versionah``.

 Patches
 '''''''